Introduction to Healthy Diet Meals

 5. Suffer from Skin Problems

-Skin problems such as a weird pimple on your cheek is an indicator that you have a hormonal imbalance.
-Symptoms such as rashes, acne, and skin eruptions are an indicator that whatever you are eating doesn’t provide sufficient nutrients to your body.
-It is time to take note that you should supply your body with enough healthy fats to keep your skin functioning properly.
+Skin problems such as a weird pimple on your cheek are indicators that you have a hormonal imbalance.
+Symptoms such as rashes, acne, and skin eruptions indicate that whatever you are eating doesn’t provide sufficient nutrients to your body.
+It is time to note that you should supply your body with enough healthy fats to keep your skin functioning properly.

 6. Oscillating Emotions

-Oscillating emotions refers to the sudden change in emotion such as crying all of sudden and then laughing, impaired speech while communicating at all.
-This is an indicator that your brain isn’t getting the nutrients it desperately needs to function well.
-You may not be eating enough carbohydrates needed to produce serotonin.
-Serotonin is the monoamine neurotransmitter that is responsible for the “feel-good” factor.
-Food such as fruits, vegetables, and whole grains contain an adequate amount of carbohydrates.
+Oscillating emotions refer to sudden changes in emotion, such as crying and then laughing, and impaired speech while communicating.
+This indicates that your brain isn’t getting the nutrients it desperately needs to function well.
+You may not be eating enough carbohydrates required to produce serotonin.
+Serotonin is the monoamine neurotransmitter responsible for the “feel-good” factor.
+Food such as fruits, vegetables, and whole grains contain adequate carbohydrates.

-A diet that is low in omega 3 fatty acids may not permit your brain to work at top speed, thereby leaving you vulnerable to depression.
-Foods such as wild fish and oily, little fish such as herring and sardines are great sources of omega 3 fatty acids.
+A diet low in omega-3 fatty acids may not permit your brain to work at top speed, leaving you vulnerable to depression.
+Foods such as wild fish and oily little fish such as herring and sardines are excellent sources of omega-3 fatty acids.

-There are food sensitivities such as gluten found in wheat, and processed foods can trigger system-wide inflammation that can affect the brain and impact mood and thus causing symptoms like anxiety and depression.
+There are food sensitivities, such as gluten, found in wheat.
+Processed foods can trigger system-wide inflammation that can affect the brain and mood and thus causing symptoms like anxiety and depression.

 Eating a balanced diet is good for your mental and physical health.
 Your brain requires nutrients just like your other vital organs of the body, such as the heart, lungs, liver, or muscles.